ruiqimao/VoronStuff/Daylight_Stick_Mount/README.md

 # Daylight Stick Mount

 This is a mount for [Daylight on a Stick](https://github.com/VoronDesign/Voron-Hardware/tree/master/Daylight), specifically for 250mm printers.
-It incorporates the baffle design from Vector3D's [Daybreak Neo](https://github.com/AdamV3D/V3D-Voron-Mods/tree/main/Daylight_on_a_Stick/Mounts/V2.4/V2) PCBs and creates a mount that covers the entire PCB.
+It incorporates the baffle design from Vector3D's [Daybreak](https://github.com/AdamV3D/V3D-Voron-Mods/tree/main/Daylight_on_a_Stick/Mounts/V2.4/V2) PCBs and creates a mount that covers the entire PCB.

 ![Image of mount](Images/Picture.jpg)